Federated Coordinate Descent for Privacy-Preserving Multiparty Linear Regression: Related Work

 \subsection{Distributed Computing on Optimization Approaches}

-Most machine learning models have found an objective function to determine a set of the best model parameters.
-To solve objective functions, several optimization approaches, including both convex and non-convex optimizations, have been adopted such as Gradient Descent\cite{nips/BottouB07}, ADMM\cite{mp/EcksteinB92}, Coordinate Descent\cite{wu2008coordinate}, RMSprop\cite{icml/MukkamalaH17}, Adagrad\cite{icml/MukkamalaH17}, Adam\cite{corr/KingmaB14}, Newton and quasi-Newton method\cite{dennis1977quasi}, etc. To run these optimizations on multiple machines or parties, existing distributed computing approaches to optimizations can be classified into two categories for the learning purpose: parallel learning and federated learning.
+Most machine learning models have formed an objective function to determine the best model parameters.
+To solve objective functions, several optimization approaches, including both convex and non-convex optimizations, have been adopted such as Gradient Descent~\cite{nips/BottouB07}, ADMM~\cite{mp/EcksteinB92}, Coordinate Descent~\cite{wu2008coordinate}, RMSprop~\cite{icml/MukkamalaH17}, Adagrad~\cite{icml/MukkamalaH17}, \\Adam~\cite{corr/KingmaB14}, Newton and quasi-Newton method~\cite{dennis1977quasi}, etc. To run these optimizations on multiple machines or parties, existing distributed computing approaches to optimizations can be classified into two categories for the learning purpose: parallel learning and federated learning.

-Parallel learning aims to perform a high-throughput algorithm for optimization approaches on parallel computing clusters.
-The most critical research on parallel learning is to parallelize Gradient Descent\cite{nips/ZinkevichWSL10,nips/TengW18,icml/XieKG19,aaai/GeorgeG20} for its widespread adoption on machine learning tasks.
-Based on these researches, a great many high-level machine learning models can be transferred to the distributed learning paradigms, for example, distributed ridge regression\cite{icml/ShengD20}, distributed multi-task learning\cite{aaai/YangL20a}, distributed tensor decomposition\cite{www/HeHH19}, and distributed deep learning\cite{icml/AssranLBR19}.
-However, parallel learning assumes that data is centralized in one party, which has multiple computing clusters.
-Nowadays, in many areas, data is usually collected by multiparty, who are not willing to share their data with a centralized party for privacy concerns.
+Parallel learning aims to perform high-throughput algorithm for optimization approaches on parallel computing clusters.
+The most critical research on parallel learning is to parallelize Gradient Descent~\cite{nips/ZinkevichWSL10,nips/TengW18,icml/XieKG19,aaai/GeorgeG20} for its widespread adoptions on machine learning tasks.
+Based on these researches, many high-level machine learning models can be transferred to the distributed learning paradigms, for example, distributed ridge regression~\cite{icml/ShengD20}, distributed multi-task learning~\cite{aaai/YangL20a}, distributed tensor decomposition~\cite{www/HeHH19}, and distributed deep learning~\cite{icml/AssranLBR19}.
+However, parallel learning assumes that data is centralized in one party, which has multiple computing devices.
+Nowadays, in many areas, data is usually collected by multiparty, who are unwilling to share their data with a centralized party for privacy concerns.
 Directly applying parallel learning to multiparties as computing clusters is intractable for the possible privacy leakage of sensitive data stored in each party.